What is myasthenia gravis?

 Your muscles become unusually tired and weak after exercise

 Doctors prescribe medicines that temporarily strengthen your muscles and help you feel better

 Medicines that slow down your immune system often help

 What causes myasthenia gravis?

-Myasthenia gravis is an autoimmune disease Autoimmune Diseases "Auto" is a medical term for "self."
-The immune system is your body's defense system.
+Myasthenia gravis is an autoimmune disease Autoimmune Diseases The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system usually attacks invading bacteria, viruses... read more .
+The immune system usually attacks invading bacteria, viruses, and cancer cells.
+With an autoimmune... read more .
 Your immune system is your body's defense system.
 It helps protect you from illness and infection.
 But in an autoimmune disease, your immune system attacks parts of your own body.

 Your nerves send signals to your muscles to move.
 Proteins called receptors in your nerves and muscles receive the signals.
 In myasthenia gravis, your immune system attacks a receptor in your muscles and the signals to move the muscle can’t get through.